Fireball (TV series)

 Fireball (ファイアボール, Faiabōru) is a series of CGI anime shorts produced by Jinni's Animation Studios and Walt Disney Television International Japan.
 The designer is Hitoshi Fukuchi.
 It is animated entirely in 3D with no cel-shading of any sort, as would be typical for the medium.

-The show takes place in the distant future of the 47th millennium, and revolves around the happenings inside a giant manor inhabited by two robots; the gynoid duchess Drossel von Flügel (voiced by Miyuki Kawashō) and her massive cyclopian arachnoid servant, Gedächtnis (Toru Okawa).
+The show takes place in the distant future of the 47th millennium, and revolves around the happenings inside a giant manor inhabited by two robots; the gynoid duchess Drossel von Flügel (voiced by Miyuki Kawashō) and her massive cyclopian arachnoid servant, Gedächtnis (Tōru Ōkawa).
 The episodes are usually nonsensical in nature, normally showing the two characters making idle conversation in the midst of a war with humanity.
 A third character, a monkey-like robot named "Schadenfreude", joins them during the course of the series.